textpattern/textpattern.github.io/administration/user-roles-and-privileges.md

 # User roles and privileges

 In addition to the administrator (the most powerful type of Textpattern account), several pre-defined user roles are provided for in Textpattern out-of-the-box.
 Each role has an associated set of administration privileges that are meant to help with leveraging the different responsibilities in a collaborative publishing workflow.
-If you're building a Textpattern website for yourself (single user), you wouldn't be concerned with these roles.
-But if you're building a platform to support multi-user contributions, user roles and privileges are likely important factors in your publishing architecture design.
+If you are building a website for yourself (single user), you wouldn't be concerned with these roles.
+But if you are building a platform to support multi-user contributions, user roles and privileges are likely important factors to consider in your collaborative process.

 **On this page**: